Personalizing the dashboard for preschool impact

 Approach and implementation

 We believed that if the parent is easily able to find need-based content within the first view of the dashboard, they will have much more confidence about SL providing the content that they are looking for.
+Specially for Pre-K and Kindergarten, the content could be segmented at a skill-level for easy discoverability than subject-level.

 The solution centered around personalizing the user experience using two key insights/data points:

-1. Dashboard rails using broad trend data:
+Content lanes using broad trend data:

-• We used this data to adjust our dashboard's information architecture, expanding our categories beyond Math & English into skills, such as Motor skills, Creativity, Problem-solving etc. This ensured that popular keywords like "Colouring," "Tracing," and "Puzzles" appeared more prominently in the dashboard for all users in the relevant age group.
+We used this data to adjust our dashboard's information architecture, expanding our categories beyond Math & English into skills, such as Motor skills, Creativity, Problem-solving etc. This ensured that popular keywords like "Colouring," "Tracing," and "Puzzles" appeared more prominently in the dashboard for all users in the relevant age group.

-• The thumbnails for each card was also re-created to convey the learning skills (earlier game screenshots were being used)
+The thumbnails for each card was also re-created to convey the learning skills (earlier game screenshots were being used)

-2. Dynamic content using child assessment:
+Dynamic content using child assessment:

-• We recently introduced a brief child assessment in the onboarding flow to understand each child's proficiency in key learning areas (Math and English).
+We recently introduced a brief child assessment in the onboarding flow to understand each child's proficiency in key learning areas (Math and English).

-• Based on these results, and whether or not the subjects were personalized, the dashboard would order and display content.
+Based on these results, and whether or not the subjects were personalized, the dashboard would order and display content.
 For personalized users, activities and content that were most relevant to the child's developmental level; for example, if a child struggles with letter recognition, the app will surface letter tracing or sight word activities on the Language rail.

 Team